 “The best way to survive the future is to build for it today.”

-Resilient infrastructure was the core them of speakers at the session, (“Building Infrastructure for the 21st Century” ) all representing ports, railways and commodity shippers vital to the trade and commerce of both Canada and the United States attending the PNWER Summit.
+Resilient infrastructure was the core theme of the speakers at the session (“Building Infrastructure for the 21st Century”), all representing ports, railways, and commodity shippers vital to the trade and commerce of both Canada and the United States, and attending the PNWER Summit.

 “Resilience is our middle name”, said Larson, “and resilience in the face of a rapidly changing global environment is critical to the preservation of our economic well-being”.

-“We have built our cities and towns and associated systems of transportation that support our trade and commerce predicated on certain assumptions about climate-related risks.
-While the achievements we have made in building our railways, ports, and systems to move commodities such as grain and potash from Saskatchewan are staggering in their own rights, some of those risk-related expectations may now be out of date,” said Larson, echoing messages from the various panelists speaking at the Plenary session.
+“We have built our cities and towns and associated systems of transportation that support our trade and commerce, predicated on certain assumptions about climate-related risks.
+While the achievements we have made in building our railways, ports, and systems to move commodities such as grain and potash from Saskatchewan are staggering in their own right, some of those risk-related expectations may now be out of date,” said Larson, echoing messages from the various panellists speaking at the Plenary session.

-All panel members accepted the Building Resilience Coalition message that the future is indeed different and if we want to meet the new challenges that lie before us, we will have to build differently, build better, and build with more attention given to climate resiliency and rapid recovery from natural disasters.
+All panel members accepted the Building Resilience Coalition’s message that the future is indeed different and that, if we want to meet the new challenges before us, we will have to build differently, build better, and pay more attention to climate resilience and rapid recovery from natural disasters.

-Larson reminded Summit delegates to the message delivered last year at the PNWER Summit in Spokane Washington by Evan Reis, Executive Director of the U.S. Resiliency Council, the keynote speaker sponsored by the Coalition that “The difference between catastrophic devastation and manageable recovery following a disastrous event often can be traced back to decisions made decades earlier.”
+Larson reminded Summit delegates of the message delivered last year at the PNWER Summit in Spokane, Washington, by Evan Reis, Executive Director of the U.S. Resiliency Council, the keynote speaker sponsored by the Coalition, that “The difference between catastrophic devastation and manageable recovery following a disastrous event often can be traced back to decisions made decades earlier.”

 · Robin Silvester, Chief Executive Officer of the Port of Vancouver: